KeepOnCodin/BookApp/README.md

 # Web Application (ASP.Net 6 & Razor pages)

-**The API Allows Clients Build a Online Libaray.
-They may Create, Update, Remove, and Delete(CRUD) thier archives allowing for up to date Site.**
+**The API Allows Clients to build a Online Libaray.
+With Create, Update, Remove, and Delete(CRUD) Functionality to ensure up-to-date inventory.**

-### The Propose of this project to learn and practice the following concepts:
+### The Propose of this project was to learn and practice the following concepts:
 >- RESTful API
 >- MVC Archtectiural Pattern
 >- .Net Core 6
 >- C#

-#### More Specifically I practiced the following concepts:
+#### More Specifically I implemented the following concepts:
 >- Dependency Injection
 >- Repository Design Pattern
 >- Razor pages